 Where I’ve been in Myanmar

 Upon arrival we were greeted and latched onto by a gang of teenage lads waiting around by the pier looking for an opportunity to make a little money.
 Presumably they did the same thing everyday, and they had their banter finely tuned.
-They spoke good English and were a lot of fun to chat to as they tried to do a little black market trade, and we were offered bootleg alcohol, various pills, DVDs, and so on.
+They spoke good English and were a lot of fun to chat with as they tried to do a little black market trade, and we were offered bootleg alcohol, various pills, DVDs, and so on.
 We weren’t interested in any of that, but we took them to a restaurant and then engaged them as guides for the day.
-They showed us around their town, took us up the hill to the temple, taught us some choice insults (not even sure what language it was!) while pretending to teach us greetings and then giggled as we offended various passersby, and were great value for whatever amount of dollars it was we paid them; it wasn’t much as we’d taken very little with us.
+They showed us around their town, took us up the hill to the temple, taught us some choice insults (not even sure what language it was!) while pretending to teach us greetings and then giggled as we cheerfully offended various passersby, and were great value for whatever amount of dollars it was we paid them; it wasn’t much as we’d taken very little with us.

 How to travel to and from Myanmar overland